5 Top Picks for Early Season Skiing in Austria

 The Alpine Ski World Cup racing season starts in Soelden every year in late October and the lifts open to lesser skiing mortals in late November.
 Soelden in Oetztal has some impressive statistics: 144 kilometres of slopes, 3 peaks higher than 3000 metres accessible by lift and the 007 ELEMENTS James Bond Adventure World.

 Photo credit: www.soelden.at

-The two glaciers, Rettenbach and Tiefenbach, are used as a training location for many champion ski racers and they are also used as test centres for new material.
+The two glaciers, Rettenbach and Tiefenbach, are used as training locations for ski teams from around the world.

 Kitzsteinhorn Kaprun: 2000 - 3000 m

-Kitzsteinhorn is best known for its extremely long ski season from October to well into the spring.
-This year marks the opening of the 3K K-onnection with a new lift network that connects Kaprun, Maiskogel and Kitzsteinhorn made the resort bigger and better.
+Kitzsteinhorn is best known for its extremely long ski season from October to well into spring and even early summer.
+The opening of the 3K K-onnection with a new lift network that connects Kaprun, Maiskogel and Kitzsteinhorn made the resort bigger and better.
 Events with ski legends like the legendary Wolfgang Ambros (if you don’t know him and still call yourself a skier, then shame on you) kick off the season with concerts and light shows.

 Photo credit: www.kitzsteinhorn.at

 It’s more than a ski resort too.
 Non-skiing tourists (poor dears) from around the world come to enjoy the sensational panorama views of the Hohe Tauern National Park and enjoy a good meal at the Gipfel Restaurant, Salzburg’s highest restaurant at 3,029 metres above sea level.